 HBF Positional Statements

-Positional Statements (last edited, March 2018)
+Positional Statements (last edited, February 2019)

 HBF remains concerned that the mechanisms which lead to starting prices are insufficiently robust for the modern betting environment.
 In particular, it is concerned about the size, representativeness and anonymity of the sample used on-course to establish SPs.
 HBF made a submission to the Starting Price Regulatory Commission’s consultation process in September 2015, and wrote an open letter in March 2016 expressing its concerns about the conclusions of the report into that consultation, both of which may be found elsewhere on this site.

-It further published a press release in July 2017 restating HBF’s position.
-Further to that initial consultation, HBF’s position is that the move towards greater visibility and public understanding of over-rounds might commence with their display on racing broadcasts.
+More recently, HBF’s position is that the move towards greater visibility and public understanding of over-rounds might commence with their display on racing broadcasts.

 HBF was formed to represent the interests of all elements of the UK horseracing betting public.
 It continues to look for ways of communicating with, and seeking feedback from, that public.
 This is primarily conducted currently through electronic means (email, website and twitter) but also via racecourse and racing club attendance.
 HBF welcomes suggestions regarding how to further represent the British betting public.